Analyzing International Tower Hill Mines (THM) and Its Rivals

-International Tower Hill Mines (NYSE: THM) is one of 99 publicly-traded companies in the “Metal mining” industry, but how does it contrast to its peers?
-We will compare International Tower Hill Mines to similar companies based on the strength of its risk, analyst recommendations, institutional ownership, profitability, earnings, dividends and valuation.
+International Tower Hill Mines (NYSE: THM) is one of 99 public companies in the “Metal mining” industry, but how does it weigh in compared to its peers?
+We will compare International Tower Hill Mines to similar businesses based on the strength of its valuation, dividends, risk, analyst recommendations, earnings, profitability and institutional ownership.

 This table compares International Tower Hill Mines and its peers’ net margins, return on equity and return on assets.